 This project demonstrates how large organizations in an urban setting can partner to significantly reduce their carbon footprints by receiving offsite solar energy.
 Supplied by Duke Energy Renewables, the solar power will help all three institutions reduce their carbon footprint significantly, abating approximately 60,000 metric tons of CO2 compared to conventional electricity.
 This is equivalent to taking roughly 12,500 cars off the road.
 In addition, the project will yield economic savings for each institution as the price of traditional power is expected to increase over the duration of the project contract.

 Designed and facilitated by CustomerFirst Renewables (CFR), this project is a model for other urban institutions that want to meet their electricity needs using renewable energy.
-The groundbreaking for the first site will take place this summer and the project will begin to deliver electricity by the end of the year.
+The groundbreaking for the first site located in Pasquotank County near Elizabeth City, NC, took place in summer 2014 and the project will begin to deliver electricity by the beginning of 2015.

 GW works to integrate sustainability into practice, research, teaching and outreach.
 The university was the first in D.C. to sign the American College and University President’s Climate Commitment, agreeing to carbon neutrality goals.
 The university is undertaking many sustainability efforts, including green power, LEED-certified buildings, student-led projects in D.C. and around the globe, an interdisciplinary sustainability minor and faculty research.
 GW and Duke Energy are finalizing a memorandum of understanding that will launch a multiyear research collaboration.
 Duke Energy will provide resources and share data that will provide GW researchers with the ability to describe and communicate the impacts of this landmark energy project.